Information for 2020–21

 Mirman recognizes the value of school uniforms, as well as the value of individual expression as students progress from early childhood to early adolescence.
 Safely expressing one’s identity is crucial to building a positive and meaningful educational environment.
 At the same time, as a school community, Mirman also values the expression of a unified collective identity that speaks to both the mission and philosophy of the institution.
 To honor both individual and collective expression, the school’s dress code is designed to promote a neat, orderly, and appropriate appearance that fosters pride, self-esteem, and community, all while encouraging a safe and positive learning environment.
 All students are expected to wear appropriate school uniforms every day; general guidelines are provided below, though they are not prescriptive nor comprehensive.
 Division Heads reserve the right to define when a student’s dress code is unsafe or inappropriate.
-Parents of students who are in violation of the dress code will get an automated message from the school.
+Families of students who are in violation of the dress code will get an automated message from the school.

 To Purchase Lands' End Uniforms

 Please click here to visit the official Lands’ End Mirman School portal.
 Visitors may either sign-in, create an account, or proceed as a guest shopper.
 Guest shoppers can easily search for Mirman School’s portal by following the on-screen instructions.
 Specify your child's gender and whether he/she is in Lower School or Upper School.
 Please note that it is important to assign each child by division (rather than class or room teacher) to find the list of appropriate uniform options.

 The Mirman School portal is up-to-date with all the appropriate options for Lower and Upper School student(s).
 The Uniform Checklist featured on the portal will help you navigate the uniform selections that are appropriate for each division.